orbeon/orbeon-forms-doc/form-runner/api/persistence/export-zip.md

 The `data-revision-history` parameter is a token which can be one of:

-- `exclude`: don't include data revision history but only the data itself
+- `exclude`: don't include data revision history but only the data itself (default)
 - `include`: include both data revision history and the data itself
 - `only`: only include data revision history